nikneem/nikneem.github.io/assets/content/valet-key-pattern-in-azure.md

 ![alt text](/assets/images/valet-key-pattern.svg 'The Valet Key Pattern process') Let's assume you have a website allowing users to upload a profile picture, you call the backend (your webserver) for access to storage.
-Your webserver creates a reference to a container in blob storage (compare a container with a folder on your harddrive for now).
-Then your server will reseve a spot in that container (called a BlockBlob).
+Your webserver creates a reference to a container in blob storage (compare a container with a folder on your hard drive for now).
+Then your server will reserve a spot in that container (called a BlockBlob).
 This is in fact a reference to a file (that doesn't exist yet).
 Then you will create temporary (write) access to the file.
 Doing so, gives you an access policy which you return to the client.
 Your client now has a valid endpoint to upload a file to, and